Rin1809/Fortigate_Firewall_With_Splunk_Network_Monitoring/README.md

 <h1>This repository, no coding. ᓚᘏᗢ </h1>

-I just want to show what i did and how to build a business network.
+I just want to show what i did and how to build a security business network.
 If care about it so expan it down

 <details>